mojoatomic/eslint-plugin-ai-code-snifftest/README.md

 ## What This Provides

-This plugin combines two functions:
+This plugin combines two functions and built-in guardrails:

 1. **ESLint rules** - 8 rules targeting AI-generated code patterns
 2. **Configuration generator** - CLI tool that creates AI agent guides and ESLint configs
+3. **Guardrails: No-New-Debt Ratchet** — hooks + CI that block increases in analyzer categories.
+See [No-New-Debt Ratchet (All projects)](#no-new-debt-ratchet-all-projects)

 ### Generated Files